 Dr Libby combines two decades of personal experience, fourteen years of university and thirteen years of clinical experience in her unique conversational style to offer you real solutions to both the biochemistry and the emotional patterns of the rush.

-This is an Ebook file and is only available for download as an Epub or Imobi file.
-These files can only be opened with a Ebook reader programm or with a iPad, Kindle, or Ebook reading device.
+Please note that the Ebook version of Rushing Woman's Syndrome is only available for download as a Epub or Imobi file.
+These files can only be opened with a Ebook reader program or with an iPad, Kindle, or Ebook reading device.